-Lorenzo Zambrano Treviño has been a Member of the Board of Directors of AXTEL since October 1997.
-He is Chairman and CEO of CEMEX, one of the leading global companies in the construction materials industry.
-Mr. Zambrano is a member of the Board of IBM, and of the Monterrey Museum of Contemporary Art (MARCO).
-He also held the position of Chairman of the Board of Instituto Tecnológico y de Estudios Superiores de Monterrey, from 1997 to 2012.
-Mr. Zambrano holds a B.S. degree in Mechanical Engineering from the Instituto Tecnológico y de Estudios Superiores de Monterrey, and an MBA from Stanford University.
+Lorenzo Zambrano Treviño (†) Was a Member of the Board of Directors of Axtel since October 1997.
+He was Chairman and CEO of CEMEX, one of the leading global companies in the construction materials industry.
+Mr. Zambrano was a Board member of IBM, and of the Monterrey Museum of Contemporary Art (MARCO).
+He also held the position of Chairman of Instituto Tecnológico y de Estudios Superiores de Monterrey, from 1997 to 2012.
+Mr. Zambrano held a B.S. degree in Mechanical Engineering from the Instituto Tecnológico y de Estudios Superiores de Monterrey, and an MBA from Stanford University.